abhimanyuagarwal2/rankGAN/README.md

 ```

 ## Results
-The training error will be saved in experiment-rankgan.csv, which is a comma-separated values file.
-The first column contains the training epoch, and the other columns contain scores of metrics at each epoch.

 You can obtain the generated sequences in the `save\test_file.txt` file.

-The training log will also be printed on the console.
+The logs will also be printed on the console.